 Second, \Pgpz candidates are reconstructed using ``strips'' in $\eta$-$\phi$ space in which the four-momenta of electrons and photons are added, and charged-hadron (\hpm) candidates are selected using charged particles from the PF algorithm as input.

 Third, all possible \tauh candidates are reconstructed in a number of decay modes from the reconstructed charged hadrons and strips.
+The \tauh four-momentum is obtained from summing the four-momenta of the charged hadrons and strips used to reconstruct the \tauh candidate in a given decay mode.
 An overview of the \Pgt decay modes and their branching fractions is given in Table~\ref{tab:tau_decays}.
 There are seven different reconstructed \tauh decay modes, including three new ones (with respect to the algorithm documented in Ref.~\cite{Sirunyan:2018pgf}) that target $\Pgtm\to\hminus\hplus\hminus\Pgpz\Pgngt$ decays and \tauh decays with three charged hadrons of which one is not reconstructed as a charged particle:

 \begin{enumerate} \item \oneProngZeroPizero, targeting $\Pgtm\to\hminus\Pgngt$ decays (charge-conjugate decays are implied); \item \oneProngOnePizero, targeting $\Pgtm\to\hminus\Pgpz\Pgngt$ decays; \item \oneProngTwoPizero, targeting $\Pgtm\to\hminus\Pgpz\Pgpz\Pgngt$ decays; \item \threeProngZeroPizero, targeting $\Pgtm\to\hminus\hplus\hminus\Pgngt$ decays; \item \threeProngOnePizero (new), targeting $\Pgtm\to\hminus\hplus\hminus\Pgpz\Pgngt$ decays; \item \twoProngZeroPizero (new), targeting $\Pgtm\to\hminus\hplus\hminus\Pgngt$ decays; \item \twoProngOnePizero (new), targeting $\Pgtm\to\hminus\hplus\hminus\Pgpz\Pgngt$ decays. \end{enumerate}